kikeelectronico/la-fabrica-services/README.md

 ![My home architecture](https://github.com/kikeelectronico/la-fabrica/raw/main/resources/Arquitectura.jpg)

-### Alert system MQTT

-This microservice waits for data coming through MQTT in order to analyze it.
-It raises and triggers either visible or audible alarms if one evaluate condition happens.

 ### Alert system rquest

 This microservice requests data to different sources and triggers either visible or audible alarms if one evaluated condition happend.

-### Data panel front

-This microservice is a web frontend that shows data in form of dashboards in different screens around the house.
-The data comes from different sources, including Homeware.

 ### Data panel API